For U.S. small restaurants, coronavirus impact is swift and brutal

 “We need a bailout,” Amy said, sitting with Chris in the sunny window of the empty cafe.
 “Why should banks and the cruise industry get a bailout when we are the lifeblood, and the heartbeat, of the community?”

-Reporting by Lindsay Dunsmuir in Washington and Ann Saphir in San Francisco; Editing by Heather Timmons and Matthew Lewis
+Reporting by Lindsay Dunsmuir in Washington and Ann Saphir in San Francisco; additional reporting by Paresh Dave and Hilary Russ; Editing by Heather Timmons and Matthew Lewis and Edward Tobin